 With an educational background in Theater and English, deep appreciation for history, and twenty years as a teaching artist, when not performing, Shalanda works in both private and public schools incorporating and teaching all three topics to students grades K-12 .
 Her recent work includes; teaching artist for Portland Center Stage, Outreach & Recruitment Coach for The August Wilson Red Door Project and working with a team of directors for Portland Playhouse's Shakespeare Festival for middle and high school students.
 She is a member of Actors' Equity Association, American Guild of Musical Artists and an AEA Portland Liaison Committee member.

-In 2015, inspired by her 2013 play, Vanport, Shalanda was invited to a number of meetings and eventually to join a group of ladies as founders and co-directors of the Vanport Mosaic Festival, honoring the forgotten city by preserving stories of the Vanport flood survivors.
+In 2015, inspired by her 2013 play, Vanport, Shalanda was invited to and eventually to join a group of ladies as founders and co-directors of the Vanport Mosaic Festival, honoring the forgotten city by preserving stories of the Vanport flood survivors.

 “I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.” ~Maya Angelou

 "May my work make people feel loved, enlightened, uplifted, challenged..." ~Shalanda Sims